snowplow/documentation/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/ootb-data/page-activity-tracking/index.md

 ## On mobile

 :::note
-Screen engagement tracking is available on mobile apps starting with version 6.
+Screen engagement tracking is available for native Android and iOS apps starting with version 6 of the trackers.
 :::

 Screen engagement information is tracked on our mobile trackers in the `screen_summary` context entity.